simoc/mapyrus/docs/reference.md

 \hline

 \texttt{osm} &
-Reads from OpenStreetMap URL or file \textit{name}.
+Reads from OpenStreetMap URL or file _name_.
 Each node or way is fetched as a separate record.
 For each node or way, the variable \texttt{TYPE} is set to either \texttt{node}
 or \texttt{way} to indicate the type of data, \texttt{ID}